The Red Lion, York

-The Red Lion is a pub in the city centre of York, in England.
+The Red Lion is a pub in the city centre of York, England.
+It is claimed that it is the oldest building in the city used as a pub, however it has only been licensed since the 19th-century.
+A legend claims that Dick Turpin once escaped through the pub's window.

+History

+The building was originally a house in the 15th-century.
+There is a bread oven in the front bar, which the pub claims dates from the 13th-century, and on these grounds, it claims to be the city's oldest pub.
+However, the building only officially became a licensed pub in the 19th-century.
+It was originally named The Three Cups, however the name was changed in 1805 to avoid confusion with another pub nearby with that same name on Foss Bridge.

+The pub claims that highwayman Dick Turpin once escaped through a window of the pub.
+However, there is no evidence that Turpin ever visited the Red Lion.

+In the 19th-century, the pub was located behind the Black Horse pub and was set back from the street, accessible only through Walmgate.
+In 1912, the street of Merchantgate was constructed immediately north of the pub to connect Walmgate with the newly built Piccadilly street and improved access to the pub.

+The pub was designated as a Grade II listed building on 14 June 1954.

+Architecture

-The building originated as a house, in a yard off Walmgate.
-The original part of the building is to the north-east, built in the 15th century as a house with a first floor hall and other rooms below.
+The original part of the building is to the north-east, built in the 15th century as a house with a first floor hall and other rooms below, although it was built on 13th-century foundations.
 It appears to have been truncated at the north-west end, and is now one-and-a-half bays long.
 The south-eastern end of the building was rebuilt around 1600, and an attic was also inserted.
 In the 17th century, a lower wing was added to the south-west, in two stages, with a ground floor of brick.
 There were further extensions in the 18th century, and a new front was added in the 19th century.

 The building is timber framed, but has been largely reconstructed over the years.
 The windows are 20th-century.
 On the first floor, there is an access between two bedrooms, linked to the chimney, which has been described as a priest hole.
-In the front bar is a bread oven, which the pub claims dates from the 13th century, and on these grounds, it claims to be the city's oldest pub.
-However, the building only became a pub in the 19th century.

-In 1912, the street of Merchantgate was constructed immediately north of the pub, and it is now accessed from that road.
-In 1954, the pub was Grade II listed.

-A legend claims that Dick Turpin once escaped through a window of the pub.